ivorscott/blog2/content/posts/2020-01-08-full-stack-go-and-react-development-with-docker.md

 docker build --target dev --tag demo/api ./api
 ```

-The `docker build` command builds the a new docker image referencing the Dockerfile inside the api folder.
+The `docker build` command builds a new docker image referencing our Dockerfile.

 The flag `--target` specifies that we only want to target the `dev` stage in the multi-stage setup.

 [Multi-stage](https://docs.docker.com/develop/develop-images/multistage-build/) builds help us apply separation of concerns.
-A multi-stage setup allows you to define different stages of a single Dockerfile and reference them later.
+In a multi-stage setup, you to define different stages of a single Dockerfile.
+Then you reference specific stages later.
 In our api Dockerfile, we declared the name of our first stage `as base`.

 `--tag` specifies an [image tag](https://docs.docker.com/engine/reference/commandline/tag/).
 An image tag is just a name we can use to reference new image, it is tagged `demo/api`.

-If you publish a private or public image to [DockerHub](https://hub.docker.com/) (the official Docker image repository) the format DockerHub expects is username/image-name.
+If your goal is to publish to [DockerHub](https://hub.docker.com/) you can make a private or public image.
+The format DockerHub expects is username/image-name.
 Since we are not publishing images in this tutorial `demo` doesn't have to be your real username.

 ### Creating the React Dockerfile